boshmaf/ionic-starter/README.md

 You'll find some of the configurations that I use to generate automatically-configured platform projects under `platforms/`.
 Notice that by default I whitelist all network activity.
 You might want to change that.
 Also, there are some basic Crosswalk configuration, which you might wanna consider in the future.

 #### `bower.json`
 You'll find my Bower hommies.
 Right now it's pretty minimal.
 I use Ionic and MomentJS and I install them under `www/lib/`.
 That's my vendor directory.
-It is specific in my resource file `.bowerrc`.
+It is specified in my resource file `.bowerrc`.
 Yep, that's that.